matthewgrossman/website/docs/resume.md

 > *Developer Environments* is a platform team focused on creating infrastucture and tooling to safely accelerate developer productivity.

-Set up a team for success via direct mentorship, creating/aligning on a multi-year vision/roadmap, and negotiating projects with x-team stakeholders (networking/deploys/obs/security).
+Led a team of 5 eng to success via direct mentorship, creating/aligning on a multi-year vision/roadmap, and negotiating projects with x-team stakeholders (networking/deploys/obs/security).
 Represented team in 15+ presentations as I evangelized our dev product across the company.